jio-gl/openai-proxy-python/DOCS.md

 1. All request headers and bodies will be logged to the console
 2. All response headers will be logged to the console
-3. Full content of messages will be preserved in logs (rather than being redacted)
+3. API keys and other sensitive information are automatically redacted for security

 To enable debug mode:
 - Use the `--debug` command line flag when starting the server
-- OR set `LOG_LEVEL=DEBUG` and `LOG_TOKENS=true` in your `.env` file
+- OR set `LOG_LEVEL=DEBUG` in your `.env` file

-**Note**: Debug mode will expose sensitive information in logs, so use it carefully and only in secure environments.
+Debug mode is designed to work seamlessly with the OpenAI API, allowing you to see exactly what is being sent and received without interfering with the request/response flow.

+**Note**: While debug mode redacts sensitive information like API keys, exercise caution when sharing logs as they may contain prompt content or other potentially sensitive data.

 ## Organization ID Handling